 \subsubsection{Iterative methods}

-A stark difference between a DNN-based solver and the Jacobi method during the training/iteration is that DNNs learns the solution from low- to high-frequency \citep{xu2019frequency}, while Jacobi method learns the solution from high- to low-frequency.
+A stark difference between a DNN-based solver and the Jacobi method during the training/iteration is that DNNs learn the solution from low- to high-frequencies \citep{xu2019frequency}, while Jacobi method learns the solution from high- to low-frequencies.
 Therefore, DNNs would suffer from high-frequency curse.

 \paragraph{Jacobi method} Before we show the difference between a DNN-based solver and the Jacobi method, we illustrate the procedure of the Jacobi method.